-Yacaratiá Trail: I recommend you combine the 3 previous pedestrian trails with a vehicular circuit called “Great Adventure”.
+Yacaratiá Trail with Navigation: I recommend you combine the 3 previous pedestrian trails with a vehicular tour thorugh the Yacaratiá trail and a navigation along the Iguazú river.
 This excursion lasts approximately 135 minutes.
 Tickets can be purchased online or at the sales office within the park.
 It is a vehicular ride through the jungle, where the guide comments on the characteristics of the local fauna and flora; and then continues on a boat that goes up the Iguazú River, crossing rapids until reaching the majestic waterfalls.
 There, after a few minutes of contemplation, the boat approaches the “San Martín” and “Tres Mosqueteros” falls, and its mission does not finish until all the passengers have had the best shower of their lives.
 It is important to clarify that this tour is for people over 12 years old and that to access the boat you must descend more than 200 steps and same amount of steps when returning, which requires a good physical condition.
 In case you have children under 12 years old in your group who wish to do this tour, I advise you to do it from the Brazilian side where there is an excursion very similar to this one called “Macuco Safari”, in which there is no age limit so that it is possible to do it with children.

 In case you have more days off in Iguazú, there are both in the Argentine and the Brazilian sides, a great variety of circuits and activities that you can do: